View as Map

 Welcome to perhaps the most important Foodie Guide we’ve made — the guide to the best tacos in Tucson.

 This may come as a surprise to you, but there are a lot of options for all things Mexican food in this city.
-Tucson is quite the hotspot for taco trucks, shops, and stops!
-So we included a whole bunch of the best crunchy, soft, deconstructed, deep-fried, reimagined, fresh, frozen, and frankly fantastic tacos this side of the border.
+Tucson is quite the hotspot for taco trucks, shops, and stops.
+So we included a whole bunch of the best crunchy, soft, deconstructed, deep-fried, reimagined, fresh, and, frankly, fantastic tacos this side of the border.

 Taco Yaqui & Taco Lorenza Carne Asada at Aqui Con El Nene (Photo credit: Jackie Tran)